holtbakk/KQL-AC/README.md

 # Workbook

-A journey in exploring queries to search for sign-ins affected by Conditional Access policies matching Authentication Context for the Feide application.
+Exploring queries to search for sign-ins affected by Conditional Access policies matching Authentication Context for the Feide application.

 ## Requirements
 * Log Analytics